 Minutes of the on-site Start-Up Meeting will be consolidated to a report format and circulated to all attendees of the above named meeting for their perusal and comments.
 The On-site Start-up Meeting report will form part of this EMP.
 If any discrepancies between the start-up report and the EMP arise then the EMP will take precedence until clarification on the discrepancy is clarified.
-If any discrepancy is clarified.
+If any discrepancies between the EMP and the EA then the EA will take precedence until clarification on the discrepancy is clarified.